 “C’mon… let’s go.”

 She’s standing there gaping at me, which causes me to fidget.

 “Everything, you are not going outside looking like that.”

 “Looking like what?”

-Checking myself in the hallway’s mirror, I look fine to me.
+Checking myself in the hallway’s mirror, I look acceptable to me.
 My hair is parted and hangs loosely down my back.
 My attire’s just a tee, leggings, a pair of hoop earrings, and a few bangles.
 “It’s like the 80s just threw up all over you.”
-She says, from behind me.
+She says from behind me.
 “What gives?”

 “I don’t know… it’s like, things that I thought mattered before, don’t.”

 “Like combing your hair and being the squad leader….”